ziadAhmed19/Iot_Plant_Monitoring_System/main/README.md

 		esp_mqtt_client_publish(client, "sensor/status", json_string, 0, 1, 0);

 	Logs the success or failure of the publish operation.

+# Receiving and Processing MQTT Commands
+1. Command Parsing (get_command_type)

+The get_command_type function is responsible for parsing incoming MQTT messages and mapping them to specific actions.
+It compares the received command string with predefined command strings and returns an enumerated type (CommandType) representing the action to be taken.

+# Queue Processing Task (vMQTT_QUEUE_PROCESSING_TASK)

+The vMQTT_QUEUE_PROCESSING_TASK function is a FreeRTOS task that waits for incoming MQTT messages in a queue, processes them, and takes appropriate actions based on the command type.

 # Project Features

 1-  Real-Time Data Collection: